 Back in January, I set myself three fitness goals.
 One was to run another sub-2 hour half marathon.
-I accomplishment that goal in March at the Hampton Palace Half Marathon with a solid PB of 1:57:49.
+I accomplished that goal in March at the Hampton Palace Half Marathon with a solid PB of 1:57:49.
 My next goal was to do my first multi-sport race.
 I’d say I pretty much crushed this one.
 Not only did I do two duathlons this year, but I also did two triathlons, and one of them was in the sea in Brighton!

 But there’s one goal I have yet to accomplish: run 5K in under 25 minutes.
 I have been close.
 Back in January, I managed a time off 25:32 at the Highbury Fields Parkrun.
 But I’ve been chasing it ever since.